Basic Examples (2)

 Any larger "Startm" would do the same.
 Changing the default to "Startm"→7—or a larger number—would be, however, a waste of computational resources in most of the cases, so we stick with the default, "Startm"→5 .

-(However, for significantly larger t values an elevated "Startm" is needed, whatever "Method" we specify.
-See additional remarks in the Author’s Notes.)
+However, for significantly larger t-values, an elevated "Startm" is needed, regardless of the "Method" we specify.
+See additional remarks in the Author’s Notes.